DiamondLightSource/sci-react-ui/readme.md

 Create an app.

-To test it outside of publish, you may be able include the package directly from source:
+To test this, you may be able include the package directly from source:
 ```sh
 pnpm link <path-to-this-app-folder>
 ```
-If that doesn't work, you can pack, then install:
+If that doesn't work, you can try pack, then install:

-In this folder:
+In the package repo:
 ```sh
 pnpm pack
 ```
-In the other app:
+In the test app repo:
 ```sh
 pnpm install <path-to-this-app-folder>/diamondlightsource-sci-react-ui-0.0.1.tgz
 ```